panther-labs/panther_analysis_tool/README.md

 In this case, even though the rules passed all their tests, they are still considered failing because they do not have the correct test coverage.

 ### Delete Rules, Policies, or Saved Queries
-_Like the Upload commands mentioned above, this option requires your environment to be configured as if you are using AWS-CLI_

 ```
 $ panther_analysis_tool delete